nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: **Note:** The method Parser::parse is a simplification of the overall parsing sequence which was already covered in showcasing the execution of the delete method.
+:information_source: **Note:** The method <code>Parser::parse</code> is a simplification of the overall parsing sequence which was already covered in showcasing the execution of the delete method.
 As such, redundant parsing details are not covered here.

 </div>